 4.1.
 Club Licensing

 In this default workflow, the application types/licenses relate to a club.
-Upon invitation, the Club responsible individual enters data and evidence-based on the predefined type and submits the application.
-The Governing Body reviews the application and makes the first instance decision regarding the outcome, which may be appealed and overruled on the second instance.
+Upon invitation, the Club responsible individual enters data and evidence based on the predefined type and submits the application.
+The Governing Body reviews the application and makes the first instance decision regarding the outcome, which may be appealed and overruled in the second instance.
 The club license is issued automatically based on successful application outcome and is visible on the club profile.

 4.2.
 Stadium Inspection